Q-Master/redis.nim/ReadMe.md

 ## Info
 Driver is not yet fully complete and tested, but seems working.
 Those commands marked not tested are implemented, but tests need to be written.
+Some code seems a bit "hacky" but working.

 ## Examples
 All the needed examples are almost self-explanatory in [commands.nim](tests/commands.nim)